 But first, let’s check to see if that’s the case, because no spark is not as common as the other problems.

 By taking the spark plug out but setting it on the engine with the plug cap installed you can test for spark.
 Slowly kick or turn the engine over (in the dark makes it easier to see) and you will see a small blue spark jump across the electrode/tip of the spark plug.

 So, you’ve confirmed that it’s getting fuel and spark but your dirt bike still won’t start.
-The only thing left is air.
+The next step is to make sure it’s getting enough, but not too much air.
 It’s more than likely not getting enough air to and through the engine.

 A dirt bike that has fuel and spark but won’t start might be caused by:

 - A rag in the airbox

 - Blown head gasket

 - Dirty air filter